March 19, 2020

 Pre-Approval Requirement—Excess Stock Redemptions: Excess stock redemption requests (except for certain de minimis redemption amounts as determined by the Board) from member institutions which have a director or officer who also is a director of FHLB must be approved by the Board of Directors or, in circumstances where the full board is not available, by the Executive Committee of the Board.

 7. Compliance and Enforcement

-Any person who has any questions about specific transactions or general questions about the Policy may obtain additional guidance from the Vice President, Human Resources.
+Any person who has any questions about specific transactions or general questions about the Policy may obtain additional guidance from the Senior Vice President, General Counsel.
 Remember, however, the ultimate responsibility for adhering to this Policy (including legal/regulatory requirements and avoiding improper transactions) rests with you.
-In this regard, it is critical that you use your best judgment.
+In this regard, it is critical that you use your best judgement.

 You will be required to certify that you understand and will comply with this policy.
 Failure to comply may be grounds for your dismissal from employment for cause or, if you are director, your removal from the Board.
 Additional legal/regulatory consequences may also apply.